-Peralta Trail is a 4.9 mile moderately trafficked out and back trail located near Gold Canyon, AZ that offers scenic views and is rated as moderate.
+Peralta Trail is a 4.9 mile moderately trafficked out and back trail located near Gold Canyon, Arizona that offers scenic views and is rated as moderate.
 The trail is primarily used for hiking and birding and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash